zktuong/dandelion/README.md

 ![dandelion_logo](notebooks/img/dandelion_logo.png)

 ## Intro
 Hi there!
 I've put together a python package for analyzing single cell BCR/V(D)J data from 10x Genomics 5' solution!
 It streamlines the pre-processing of immcantation tools for single-cell BCR analysis and includes a couple of functions for visualization.

 ## Example
 Please see notebooks folder for a step-by-step [example](notebooks/).
+I have included an example on how to use this through R as well.

 The unprocessed raw files for parts of the notebook can be accessed via [here](example_data/).